-Directors who are also officers of SoCalGas or Pacific Enterprises are not separately compensated for their services as directors or as members of Committees of the Board of Directors.
-For their services as directors of both the Gas Company and Pacific Enterprises, non-officer directors receive an annual base retainer of \$25,000 and an additional \$3,000 for each two identically-named committees of the two boards which they chair.
+Directors who are also officers of SoCalGas or Pacific Enterprises are not separately compensated for their services as directors or as members of Committees.
+For their services as directors of both the Gas Company and Pacific Enterprises, non-officer directors receive annual retainers of \$25,000 and an additional \$3,000 for each two identically-named committees of the two boards which they chair.
 Non-officer directors also receive \$900 for each separate or joint meeting of the boards or committees which they attend.
 Directors may defer the receipt of their compensation and earn interest on the amounts deferred.

 Non-officer directors receive retirement benefits commencing upon the later of retirement or attaining age 65.
-The annual retirement benefit is the annual base retainer plus ten times the meeting fee and continues for a maximum period equal to the director's years of service as a non-officer director.
+The annual retirement benefit is the sum of the then current annual base retainer and the then current board meeting fee multiplied by ten and adjusted upward for subsequent increases in the retainer or meeting fee.
+The benefit continues for a maximum period equal to the director's years of service as a non-officer director.